egeoffrey/egeoffrey-service-image/README.md

 ## Version

-The version of this egeoffrey-service-image is 1.0-14 on the master branch.
+The version of this egeoffrey-service-image is 1.1-1 on the development branch.